 - Rinse really well and then rinse again with clean water.

-- If a long-haired dog, you can squeeze a lot of the water out of his coat before lifting him out of the bath.
+- If it’s a long-haired dog, you can squeeze a lot of the water out of his coat before lifting him out of the bath.
 This particularly applies to the paws if he has long hair in that area.

 After the Dog Bath